 Exercise Physiologists also provide lifestyle education and modification programs to support people with chronic health conditions.
 Exrecise physiology services can include health and physical activity education, advice and support with a strong focus on achieving behavioural change.

 In comparison, the training of a Physiotherapist has more of a focus on providing a diagnosis and a prognosis for a condition, and the short-term reduction of symptoms.

 When is it better to see an Exercise Physiologist?

-One of our senior Exercise Physiologists put together some examples, below, to explain when it might be more appropriate to visit one of our EPs for your particular health condition.
+When it comes to physical conditions, many participants assume physio is their best bet.
+Many times however, exercise physiology services can actually help them too.
+One of our senior Exercise Physiologists (EPs, for short) put together some examples below to explain when exercise physiologist services might be more appropriate for your particular health condition.